-You have the right to request details of the processing activities that we carry out with your personal information through making a Subject Access Request.
+You have the right to request details of the processing activities that we carry out with your personal information by making a Subject Access Request.
 Such requests have to be made in writing.
-More details about how to make a request, and the procedure to be followed, can be found in our Data Protection Policy.
-To make a request contact:
+More details about how to make a request, and the procedure to be followed, can be obtained by contacting:

 The Company Secretary

 Durham DH1 1QT